 One in four employees will leave a job within the first three months, so a stellar onboarding program should move quickly and easily through the tedious parts of starting a new job and transition them to more productive, meaningful work.
 It’s also crucial for your younger employees to have training on organizational culture and core values so they can get a better understanding of their purpose early on.

-By introducing your new hires to team members in advance and including them in team-building exercises, they develop their social connections faster, which makes them feel more integrated and valued as a team member.
+By introducing your new hires to team members in advance and including them in team-building exercises, they develop their social connections faster, which makes them feel more integrated and valued as team members.
 When you pair that with company jargon, humor, vision, and core values, you can engage them faster and earlier than if you wait until their onboarding is completed.

-Each generation presents their own priorities and trends that organizations will need to accommodate to keep their talent pool full.
+Each generation presents its own priorities and trends that organizations will need to accommodate to keep their talent pool full.
 By understanding Millennial needs and examining the unique experience of subsequent generations, you can create a smooth transition that uses lessons from the past to inform the future.
 For more information on the ways onboarding can improve employee retention, contact our experts today for a free demo.